Y0Coss/docs-fork/pages/manage_and_operate/kms/okms-certificate-management/guide.en-gb.md

 ---
 title: "Manage your OKMS access certificate"
 excerpt: "Manage your access certificate for your Data Security products"
-updated: 2025-09-15
+updated: 2025-09-16
 ---

 ## Objective

-The purpose of this guide is to show you the steps you need to take to set up and manage OKMS access certificate of your Data Security products.
+The purpose of this guide is to show you the steps to follow to configure and manage the OKMS access certificate for your Data Security products.

 ## Requirements